 One thing you can do to help ensure the Master Switch is not disabled from too many OAuth tokens being created is to change the defaultbutton on the Conga Batch record to use the non-OAuth button that came with the package (the one that says "APXT_BPM__Launch_Dev" when hovering over it.
 See screen shot below).

 To change the button:

-- Click Edit Page Layout on the Conductor record.
+- Click Edit Page Layout on the Conga Batch record.